tpm2-software/tpm2-tools/man/tpm2_listpersistent.1.md

   * **-g**, **--halg**=_ALGORITHM_:
     Only display persistent objects using this hash algorithm.
-Algorithms should follow the " formatting standards, see section "Algorithm Specifiers".
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.